CommonGateway/PetStore/README.md

 [![Automated Testing](https://github.com/CommonGateway/PetStore/actions/workflows/tests.yml/badge.svg)](https://github.com/CommonGateway/PetStore/actions/workflows/tests.yml)

 This repository is an example of a [Common Gateway](https://github.com/CommonGateway) configuration for generating an [API](https://www.howtogeek.com/343877/what-is-an-api/).
-This example has been specifically set up to use as a template to create and use a API or setup and use a existing API.
+This example has been specifically set up to use as a template to create and use a repository which holds a API definiton as a OpenAPI Specification or setup and use a existing OpenAPI Specification as API.

 This repository is named the PetStoreAPI because its a standard scenario many people use to design their first API/datamodel.

-To start with creating or setting up a API start with [creating your repository from this template](#creating-your-repository-from-this-template).
+To start with creating or setting up a repository with a OpenAPI Specification start with [creating your repository from this template](#creating-your-repository-from-this-template).
 This step will start and guide you through the process.

-Quick links about this API:
+Quick links about this repository:

 - [API Documentation (redocly is a API documentation generator)](https://redocly.github.io/redoc/?url=https://raw.githubusercontent.com/CommonGateway/PetStore/main/OAS.yaml&nocors)
 - [API Definition (yaml or json file)](https://github.com/CommonGateway/PetStore/blob/main/OAS.yaml)